top of page

 Vegan diets have been found to be low in vitamin B12, zinc, calcium and selenium compared with standard diets.

-However this study does not address the difference between vegan patterns – which can include highly processed vegan foods and whole-food plant based which consists of minimally processed nutritious foods from a variety of plants.
+However this study does not address the difference between types of vegan patterns of eating – which can include highly processed vegan foods or whole-food plant based which consists of minimally processed nutritious foods from a variety of plants.

 Additionally despite vegans have been found to have lower zinc, calcium and selenium status, their long-term health outcomes are better.